gjbauer/proj3-part5-journal/README.md

 ## Known Issues and Missing Features

 All known memory corruption and leaks have been snuffed out with the help of an Address Sanitizer.
-The journql is verified working on Linux, but still needs some work to get to pass on macOS.
+The journal is verified working on macOS, but has one bug on Linux.

 There are three pressing missing features: